+5.5.
 Comparable generalization of category information across time for all levels of visual abstraction

-The temporally resolved decoding analyses suggest that object category information emerges similarly fast for all types of depiction and generalizes early across depiction types.
+The temporally-resolved decoding analyses suggest that object category information emerges similarly fast for all types of depiction and generalizes early across depiction types.
 Yet, there might be differences in the dynamics and the stability of the representations between levels of visual abstraction.
 Such differences in the temporal dynamics between types of depiction would indicate differences in the underlying neural mechanisms for recognition of natural object images and line drawings.
-To investigate how the representation of category information for photographs, drawings, and sketches generalizes across time, we used temporal generalization analysis (Meyers et al., 2008; King and Dehaene, 2014), training a classifier on one time point and testing on all other time points for every type of depiction separately.
+To investigate how the representation of category information for photos, drawings and sketches generalizes across time, we used temporal generalization analysis (King & Dehaene, 2014; Meyers et al., 2008), training a classifier on one time point and testing on all other time points for every type of depiction separately.

-The resulting time $\times$ time generalization matrices for photographs, drawings, and sketches are shown in Figure 7a.
-We found a similar pattern for all three types of depiction with strong generalization of the representation of category information beginning shortly after stimulus onset and continuing across the whole trial period (p < 0.05, cluster-based permutation test).
-For all types of depiction there was a strong on-diagonal pattern from 50 to $\sim$ 200 ms with comparatively weak off-diagonal accuracies early on.
-Later on, there was a stronger off-diagonal component after $\sim$ 200 until $\sim$ 500 ms. The overall pattern observed in the temporal generalization matrices was qualitatively similar across types of depiction indicating that the representation of the category of a presented object underwent comparable representational transformations in time for all types of depiction.
+The resulting time × time generalization matrices for photos, drawings and sketches are shown in Fig. 6a.
+We found a similar pattern for all three types of depiction with strong generalization of the representation of category information beginning shortly after stimulus onset and continuing across the whole trial period (p<0.05, cluster-based permutation test).
+For all types of depiction there was a strong on-diagonal pattern from 50ms to ~200ms with comparatively weak off-diagonal accuracies early on.
+Later on, there was a stronger off-diagonal component after ~200ms until ~500ms.
+The overall pattern observed in the temporal generalization matrices was qualitatively similar across types of depiction indicating that the representation of the category of a presented object underwent comparable representational transformations in time for all types of

-The direct comparison of the pattern of generalization between photographs, drawings, and sketches, shown in Figure 7b, revealed significant differences between all depiction types (p < 0.05, cluster-based permutation test).
-Accuracies for photographs were overall higher than for sketches, with the strongest differences spanning on-diagonal elements.
+The direct comparison of the pattern of generalization between photos, drawings and sketches, shown in Fig. 6b, revealed significant differences between all depiction types (p<0.05, cluster-based permutation test).
+Accuracies for photos were overall higher than for sketches, with the strongest differences spanning on-diagonal elements.
 Moreover, there were significantly higher decoding accuracies for drawings than for sketches.
 The strongest differences again mostly covered on-diagonal elements, yet with some distributed off-diagonal differences.
-For the comparison of photographs and drawings the differences were less strong and did not show a clear pattern as for the other comparisons.
-Significant differences were more distributed with higher values for photographs mostly on the diagonal and also some off-diagonal elements showing higher values for drawings.
+For the comparison of photos and drawings the differences were less strong and did not show a clear pattern as for the other comparisons.
+Significant differences were more distributed with higher values for photos mostly on the diagonal and also some off-diagonal elements showing higher values for drawings.

 In sum, these results demonstrate similarities in the overall pattern of generalization of category information across time but also differences in the strength of generalization.
 These differences were strongest for on-diagonal elements for the photo-sketch and drawing-sketch comparison, suggesting differences in the overall representation of category information between types of depiction but less so for the generalization across time.
-Differences between photographs and drawings were less pronounced and scattered, limiting a strong interpretation of these results.
+Differences between photos and drawings were less pronounced and scattered, limiting a strong interpretation of these results.